 The idea was to prepare individuals with disabilities to live and work in the mainstream of society to the fullest extent possible.
-In addition to the sheltered workshop, Vocational Evaluation and Work Adjustment Training programs were provided to help people prepare to enter the regular work place.
+In addition to the sheltered workshop, Vocational Evaluation and Work Adjustment Training programs were provided to help people prepare to enter the regular workplace.
 Innovative programs such as Work Stations in Industry (mowing, weed eating, parking lot maintenance, etc. ), Janitorial Services (various community locations) and Pinocchio’s Deli were brought into existence.
 Job Placement was provided for many individuals after receiving training in these programs.

-Established in the summer of 1979, it served the Owensboro community as a full service deli.
+Established in the summer of 1979, Pinocchio’s Deli served the Owensboro community as a full service deli.
 It was fully staffed by people with developmental disabilities, supervised by a couple of trained managers.
 As it received accolades through the media, visitors from around the nation flocked to Owensboro to see what it was all about.
 Local and national television and radio programs provided news clips about Pinocchio’s.
 Newspapers around the world presented stories.
 Even a health textbook included a chapter about Pinocchio’s.
 Many people were trained for competitive employment there.
 Some remain employed today.

 The 1980s and 90’s brought many changes to the organization.
 De-institutionalization efforts for adults with Developmental Disabilities across the state brought new citizens in need of employment services and Day Training to Owensboro.
 OCRC worked closely with state and local agencies in providing these services for our New Neighbors, as the program was called.
-It was at this time that the national organization changed its name to The ARC (association for retarded citizens).
-Shortly afterward the name was changed again.
-The acronym was removed in order to get rid of stigmatizing language and the organization became known simply as The Arc.